wumpz/wumpz.github.io/_posts/_drafts/window-functions.md

 # Windows Functions

 There is a huge set, dependent of the database system you are running on, which function you can use as **window_function**.
-Here is a subset of those:
+Here is a subset of those.
+For the exact specification you should use your database vendors sql specification.

 window function|**order by** needed|description
 ---------------|-------------------|--------------------
-avg | no |
-count | no, but possible |

-avg
-count
-Bsp with order by:
-row_number, (Rechnungspositionen)
+avg | no | average value of a numeric column row_number | yes | every row of the range of the partition is assigned with a sequential integer count | no, but possible | Number of rows of the range in our partition.
+Since for non null values this seems to do the same thing like **row_number**, but use the function with the best fitting name. sum | no, but possible | sum of numeric values of your partition in whole or a running sum

-rank, dense_rank (equal values -> equal rank) (Rang von Dingen, siehe Siegertreppchen) sum (again with order running sum)
+rank, dense_rank (equal values -> equal rank) (Rang von Dingen, siehe Siegertreppchen)

 Laufende Summen in drei Datenbanken

-Bsp with order by (access to other rows) lead, lag (expr, [ offset, [ defaultvalue ] ]) vorher / nachher in drei Datenbanken first_value, last_value,
+lead, lag (expr, [ offset, [ defaultvalue ] ])
+vorher / nachher in drei Datenbanken first_value, last_value,